 About CURE > Staff

-Dr. Dixon-Salazar received her Ph.D in Neurobiology from the University of California, San Diego where her dissertation focused on the role of immune molecules in normal brain development and plasticity.
-She went on to do a post-doctoral fellowship where she identified genes that underlie epilepsy and studied their disease-causing function using induced stem cell and animal models
+Dr. Dixon-Salazar received her PhD. in Neurobiology from the University of California, San Diego where her dissertation focused on the role of immune molecules in normal brain development and synaptic plasticity.
+She went on to do a post-doctoral fellowship in which she identified genes that underlie epilepsy, and studied their disease-causing function using induced stem cell and animal models.

 Dr. Dixon-Salazar’s desire to get a PhD was inspired by her daughter, Savannah, who suffers from Lennox-Gastaut Syndrome.
 She is a staunch epilepsy advocate and has worked with numerous organizations to communicate epilepsy research to families and to instill the hope that by working together, one day we will find a cure for epilepsy.
 Dr. Dixon-Salazar joined CURE’s staff in 2013 after serving as a volunteer for 7 years.